Supporting employees living with endometriosis and chronic women's health conditions

 How frendo@work supports your team

-Wellbeing Support
+Digital Support

-Engagement and Education
+Manager and Team Education

 • "People often withhold their diagnosis, as they fear it will be used against them in the workplace, potentially leading to subtle forms of workplace discrimination.
 The lack of awareness can create a culture of silence around endometriosis, hindering open communication and advocacy for necessary workplace accommodations."